geoserver/geoserver/doc/en/user/source/params-extractor/index.rst

      - The name of the parameter produced by this rule
    * - ``Transform``
      - Expression that defines the value of the parameter, use {PARAMETER} as a placeholder for the selected path element

+For commodity is also possible when defining this type of rules to configure that an existing parameter in the URL should be echoed to a get capabilities result.

 Example of a basic rule: